import-min/FairPRS-Clin/README.md

 - `reports/report.md` : PRS-RS–aligned report (human-readable)
 - `reports/prsrs_mapping.json` : PRS-RS item → computed artifact mapping
 - `logs/run_metadata.json` : provenance (versions, hashes, parameters)

----

-## Notes on 1000 Genomes
-FairPRS-Clin includes helper scripts to convert the 1000G panel file into a `IID → super_population` grouping file.

-See `examples/1000g_panel_to_groups.py`.

----

-## License
-MIT (see `LICENSE`).

----

-## Citation
-If you use this repository, please cite the accompanying manuscript or include a link to the GitHub release.